Curriculum and Instruction

 Special Education/Elementary Education majors take courses that will allow them to have an option to teach in either primary or special education classrooms.

-Elementary Education and Early Childhood majors complete observations during the sophomore year of their program.
+Elementary Education, Middle Level Education and Early Childhood majors complete observations during the sophomore year of their program.
 During the junior year, candidates tutor students and provide assistance in local classrooms.
 In preparation for student teaching, candidates teach half days for at least twelve weeks during the first semester of the senior year.

 Student teaching can be completed in the following regions: